salsolatragus/teamscale-timestamp/README.md

 Run with `--help` to see all available options.

+# Supported Version Control Systems

+- Git
+- SVN
+- Team Foundation Version Control

+For SVN, only branches with a single subfolder are supported.
+E.g. `repo/branches/release1.2` will work, while `repo/branches/release/1.2` will not.
+In the latter case, please manually specify the correct branch via the `--branch` parameter.

 # Supported Build Environments

 For SVN repositories, the build environment does not matter (all required information will be read from the SVN checkout).

-For Git, the branch cannot always be determined from the repository clone alone.
+For Git and TFVC, the branch cannot always be determined from the repository clone alone.
 Instead, the tool tries to read the checked out branch from your build tool.
 The following build environments are supported: